Explore New Ways of Thinking and Living

 FYS Courses

 Voices of the past speak to us through myths and folklore.
 These ancient stories, passed down through generations, describe worldviews and offer wisdom for people from every part of the world.
-This class will explore and compare the traditional stories of cultures from around the world as they are retold by modern storytellers and artists, with an emphasis on foreign-films, animations, paintings, sculptures, and other modes of artistic interpretation.
-You will respond through analytical writing and creative projects.
+This class will explore and compare the traditional stories of cultures from around the world as they are retold by modern storytellers and artists, with an emphasis on foreign films, animations, comics, and other modes of artistic interpretation.
+Students will respond through analytical writing and creative projects.

 Art, Design, and the Environment